-5.1.11 FileID
+11.11 FileID

-This object is a small wrapper around Python's builtin string class.
+The toil.fileStore.FileID class is a small wrapper around Python's builtin string class.
 It is used to represent a file's ID in the file store, and has a size attribute that is the file's size in bytes.
 This object is returned by importFile and writeGlobalFile.

-5.1.12 Managing files within a workflow
+11.12 Managing files within a workflow